Back to Blog

 Stitching Data at the Edge

-By leveraging the power of Edge Computing (using platforms like Vercel, Cloudflare, or Akamai), we can now perform data orchestration at the network's edge, as close to the user as possible.
+Edge compute platforms — Vercel, Cloudflare, Akamai — let us perform data orchestration at the network's edge, as close to the user as possible.

 Using GraphQL Federation or similar technologies, we can define a single, unified "Content Cloud" that transparently routes requests to the appropriate underlying services.
 This allows us to: